wrubiorojas/rubi_tut_app/README.md

 Hello,

-This is he first repository of a Ruby on Rails APP.
+This is The first repository of a Ruby on Rails APP.